Policy on publication ethics

 Intellectual Property, Copyright and Publication licenses

-Articles are published with [Gold / Diamond, update when decided] Open Access, licensed under CC BY 4.0.
+Articles are published as Diamond Open Access, licensed under CC BY 4.0.
 The journal is free to both readers and authors.

-The journal is operated without fees for authors or readers [update when we know if we go for Gold or Diamond] in order to support the open access initiative of the IACR and the non-profit goals of the IACR.
+The journal is operated without fees for authors or readers in order to support the open access initiative of the IACR and the non-profit goals of the IACR.

 Peer Review Process